python/cpython/README.rst

 To get an optimized build of Python, ``configure --enable-optimizations`` before you run ``make``.
-This sets the default make targets up to enable Profile Guided Optimization (PGO) and may be used to auto-enable Link Time Optimization (LTO) on some platforms.
+This sets the default make targets up to enable Profile Guided Optimization (PGO) may be used to auto-enable Link Time Optimization (LTO) on some platforms.
 For more details, see the sections below.